The Attack

 Schnee Eifel

 106-ID99-IDOn this part of Schnee Eifel is a high, rugged and wooded ridge extending in a northeasterly direction from the vicinity Bleialf to Ormont, a distance of roughly ten miles.
 On the ridge lay two regiments of the 106th Infantry Division, the 422-IR and the 423-IR.
 The remaining regiment, the 424-IR lay just to the south, while in the north the 14th Cavalry Group held the line northward to maintain contact with the 99-ID.
 Either end of the Schnee Eifel offers routes of approach to the important rail and highway center of St Vith.
 The north end offers an approach to the Elsenborn Ridge, vital to the attacking Germans, to provide roads and maneuver space and as an anchor point upon which to build the defense against interference from the north.
-At 0530 on December 16, the Germans opened with a heavy artillery barrage all along the Ardennes from the vicinity of Mutzenich, north of Monschau in the US V Corps sector, to Echternach near the south flank of the VIII Corps.
+At 0530 on December 16, the Germans opened with a heavy artillery barrage all along the Ardennes from the vicinity of Mützenich, north of Monschau in the US V Corps sector, to Echternach near the south flank of the VIII Corps.
 Directed at first on the front line elements after two hours it was shifted to rear area installations.

-2-ID99-IDAt 0700, Mateuffel’s LXVI Corps, with two infantry divisions, one on each end of the Schnee Eifel started moving up through the American lines.
+2-ID99-IDAt 0700, Manteuffel’s LXVI Corps, with two infantry divisions, one on each end of the Schnee Eifel started moving up through the American lines.
 At 0730, the attack further north by Dietrich’s I SS-Panzer-Corps composed of the 1.SS-Panzer-Division (LSSAH) and 12.SS-Panzer-Division (Hitlerjugend) began the attack, the 1.SS-PD toward Büllingen, the 12.SS-PD toward Monschau.
 North of Monschau, the LXVII Corps executed a frontal attack against the 2nd Infantry Division and the 99th Infantry Division in an attempt to gain the northern slopes of the ridge in Elsenborn.
 The 2-ID and the 99-ID, attacking toward the Roer River were not prepared for defense.
 Badly shaken they continued to hold through December 16, and on the afternoon of December 17, permitted their lines to be sent back to the southern slopes of the ridge in Elsenborn.
 Here they were to hold until the threat was eliminated, and their line provided the base upon which the US 1-A was to build its defense to contain the Germans and later to counterattack.

 14-CG9-ADThe 14th Cavalry Group had given way under the pressure of the I SS-Panzer-Corps and the area extending from the Schnee Eifel to Elsenborn was lost.
 By the evening of December 17, a gap of 9 miles existed.
 Through this gap the 1.SS-Panzer-Division poured en route to Stavelot.
 The divisions encircling the Schnee Eifel joined at Schoenberg by mid-morning of December 17 and were advancing on St Vith.
 Gen Troy Middleton, realizing the threat to St Vith on December 16, had obtained the release of 28-ID4-IDCCB of the 9-AD from the US VII Corps and assigned it to the defense of that vital rail and highway center.
 Farther to the south, in the 28-ID sector, Manteuffel’s two Panzer Corps, the LVIII and the XLVII, using both infantry and tanks in the initial assault had driven the division back three miles.
 On December 17, the attack arrived at the ridge west of the Our River and cut the main north and south highway west of Marburg.
 In the sector of the 4-ID on the US VIII Corps’ south flank the German 7-AD7.A struck early on December 16.
 Looking at the mobility of the armies in the north, Brandenberger could not move so fast.
 The 4-ID with CCA of the 7-AD succeeded in falling back across the Sauer River, facing north.
 Though subjected to heavy attacks the line was maintained and was to later form the anchor upon which the US 3-A was to group its forces for the counterattack.

 10-AD4-IDWhen word of the attack reached Gen Eisenhower and Bradley, they wore in conference seeking a solution to the reinforcement problem.
 While not yet cognizant of the strength of the attack both were fully aware of the weakness of the defense in that area.
-Gen Elsenhower suggested to Gen Bradley that available armor be dispatched to the scene.
+Gen Eisenhower suggested to Gen Bradley that available armor be dispatched to the scene.
 Consequently, the 10-AD, waiting to 7-ADUS 9-Aparticipate in the offensive across the Saar River scheduled to open on December 19, was moved northward to reinforce the 4-ID.
 The 7-AD in the US 9-A reserve was released to the VIII Corp and dispatched to St Vith, where the first Combat Command was to arrive on the afternoon of December 17.

-Fallschirmjaeger3-ADThe German Fallschirmjaeger drop in the vicinity of Eupen resulted in total tactical failure.
+Fallschirmjaeger3-ADThe German Fallschirmjäger drop in the vicinity of Eupen resulted in total tactical failure.
 Scheduled for the early hours of December 16, bad weather forced postponement until 2400 hours that day.
 Inexperienced in the night drop the air force scattered the parachutists over a large area; some were dropped as far as Bonn, Düren, Aachen, Verviers and even almost in Liège.
 Only a few hundred met at the rendezvous (Crossroads Belle Croix) and they were ineffectual.
 The promised support failed to arrive, the men were almost rounded up by units of the US 1-A and the US 9-A and they had to rejoin friendly lines in Germany by foot.
 The psychological effect was great, however.
 Allied troops in large numbers were diverted to hunting reported parachutists, while one combat command of the 3-AD was held in the vicinity of Eupen in 1.SS-PD (LSSAH)28-IDanti-airborne defense when it was urgently needed in the fight against the armored elements used in the attack.
 By the evening of December 17, two gaps had been made through the American lines.
 The approach over the ridge north of the Schnee Eifel, nine miles in width was open and the 1.SS-PD (LSSAH) was moving through.
 The southern gap, in the 28-ID sector, was 10 to 12 miles wide and moved through it was moving three armored and two infantry divisions.

 Illustration

 82-A/B101-A/BThe strength of the attack had become more apparent by midday on December 17.
 It was evident that a major problem in containment faced the Allied forces.
-The only theatre reserve available to SHAEF were the two airborne divisions, the 82nd, and the 101st.
-In training areas near Rheims, France, recuperating from Operation Market Garden in Holland in September, they were being prepared for a mission, Operation Varsity, in the projected Rhine crossing.
+The only theater reserve available to SHAEF were the two airborne divisions, the 82nd, and the 101st.
+In training areas near Reims, France, recuperating from Operation Market Garden in Holland in September, they were being prepared for a mission, Operation Varsity, in the projected Rhine crossing.
 Refitting was incomplete.
 Many of the officers and men were absent on leave or other duties.
 It was decided to commit them, however, and they were ordered to close into assembly areas in the vicinity of Bastogne, Belgium, where a good road net provided routes for movement to threatened spots as the necessity arose.
 The 82-A/B was dispatched first.
 En route to Bastogne its destination was changed to Werbomont since leading elements of the 1.SS-PD were moving westward along the Amblève River toward that town.
 The 101-A/B, dispatched in the late afternoon of December 18, proceeded to Bastogne.

 28-ID7-ADOn December 18, the penetrations were extended.
 In the zone of the 28-ID, the Reserve Command of the 7-AD which had been committed in an attempt to stem the tide continued withdrawing toward Bastogne.
 The 110-IR, in the zone of the 28-ID, had been overrun.
 The 112-IR was withdrawing toward St Vith, as was the 424-IR (106-ID).
 The gap now extended from the vicinity of Monschau on the north to Echternach on the south with the exception of the 422-IR and the 423-IR (106-ID) which 106-ID1-IDcontinued to hold out in their respective areas of the Schnee Eifel.
 The 1-ID, which began moving in to extend the 2-ID and the 99-ID line on the Elsenborn Ridge, on December 17, was in position and repulsed a heavy attack on December 18.